medplum/medplum/packages/docs/docs/medications/e-prescibe.md

 At this time, prescription cost retrieval is not available via the Medplum API.
 However, Some eRx vendors may display cost information at the time a prescription is written.
 Check with your specific eRX vendor for more details.

-### Does Medplum have connections to any pharmacy or pharmaceutical industry partners?

-No. Medplum does not have any special connections or partnerships with specific pharmacies, drug manufacturers, or other pharmaceutical industry partners.

 ### How does Medplum collect and manage patient insurance details?

 It is best practice to maintain update date coverage information for each patient in Medplum, as it is important for both clinical and administrative workflows in the core EHR.
 See our [Guide on Patient Insurance](/docs/billing/patient-insurance) for more details.

 However, many eRx vendors do not allow users to directly input patient coverage details.
-Rather, they depend on clearinghouses such as Surescripts, to supply patient coverage data.
+Rather, they depend on clearinghouses to supply patient coverage data.
 Check with your eRx vendor for details on how patient coverage is managed.